-Food truckVerified in depthLast verified May 22, 2026
+Food TruckVerified in depthLast verified May 22, 2026

-Chicago, ILFood truck permit
+Chicago, ILFood Truck permit

 Chicago issues two motorized food-truck licenses (MFD or MFP) plus a separate CDPH plan review and a Chicago-specific food manager certificate.
 Expect 2–3 months end-to-end and $7K–$9.5K in first-year regulatory cost.